rrrnld/airsonic-ui/README.md

 ```
 # after cloning the project, first install all dependencies
 $ npm install

-# start a continuous build with hot-code-reloading; first build takes a while. open http://localhost:8080
+# start a continuous build with hot-code-reloading and continuous testing
+# first build takes a while. open http://localhost:8080
 $ npm run dev
-# build and optimize the code once for production
-$ npm run build
 ```

 **Note:** In dev mode this project comes with re-frame-10x.
 You can hit `Ctrl + h` to display the overlay and have a time traveling debugger.